tlhutch/test-playbooks/docs/knowledge_base/how_to_test_saml.md

   * "ACS (Consumer) URL Validator" is the trickiest part.
 Here we want to supply a regex that will validate the value of the "ACS (Consumer) URL" field.
 So for me, I had `^http:\/\/ec2-54-80-240-189.compute-1.amazonaws.com\/sso\/complete\/saml\/$`.
 * Go to the “Parameters” tab next.
 Click "Add parameter" and call it `username`.
 For its value, select “Username” from the dropdown.
 * Now we want to generate metadata (basically information that we are now going to supply Tower-side).
 To get this from OneLogin, select “More Actions” => “SAML Metadata”.
 These buttons should be in the top-right corner.
 * You should now have a big blob of XML.
-You will output these XML values to our `/etc/tower/conf.d/social_auth.py` file.
+You will output these XML values to our `/api/v1/settings/saml/` endpoint.
 Example XML below:
 ```
 <?xml version="1.0"?>
 <EntityDescriptor xmlns="urn:oasis:names:tc:SAML:2.0:metadata" entityID="https://app.onelogin.com/saml/metadata/581465">